ClodettaV/2020-2021-Netflix-Movies-and-TV-Shows-dataset/README.md

-# --2020-2021 Netflix Movies and TV Shows dataset--
+# 2020-2021 Netflix Movies and TV Shows dataset
 ## Overview

-We have created a dashboard using Flask to analyze the correlation between the use of Netflix and its audience to better understand and personalize content based on key factors such as age and type of show.
+We have created a dashboard using Flask in order to analyze the correlation between the use of Netflix and its audience.
+The goal is to better understand and personalize content based on key factors such as age and type of show.

 Questions we want to answer:
 1. What is the most targeted audience?